OverloadUT/IGC2CSV/README.md

 * Support for True Airspeed, if present in the source data.
 This was the original reason IGC2CSV was written
 * "Maximum reached" for several fields, allowing you to draw things such as red lines indicating the highest altitude reached in the flight *so far* (as opposed to highest reached ever in the flight)
 * Some other convenience fields such as Lowest and Highest altitude reached, allowing you to draw instruments showing things such as "altitude above LZ"

+### Using the DashWare DateProfile
+Copy the IGC2CSV.xml file to your Documents/DashWare/DataProfiles directory.

+The DataProfile should automatically detect when you load a compatible CSV in to your DashWare project, but if it does not, you can find it in the list as "IGC2CSV"